larytet/YALAS/README.md

 * Is it like Jaeger?

 YALAS can collect and store packets using an arbiratry set of rules.
 YALAS does not require any modification of the sources code.
-Addign support for protobuf is in progress.
+Adding support for protobuf is in progress.

 * Is YALAS aware of light threads, Go routines?